 What is a Langos?

 The Viennese Langos is a large, flat, round, crispy snack which can be quite warming and filling on a cold winter’s night.
-And, as a bonus, you can always use it as a protective shield if, for example, it rains.
+And, as a bonus, you can always use it as a protective shield if it rains.